stylus/stylus/docs/lists.md

 ### Subscript []

 This operator allows us to access to the list's items.
 It support multidimensional list, map and anything return a list expression such as a function return a list can also be used.
+The `[0]` always returns a value if the variable exists.
+The `[n]` will return `null` value if no item is in the `n` position.

 ### Range .. …